-- (1) Values set forth below the heading "Options" constitute vested and unvested options to purchase Class B non-voting shares held by the director.
-Directors do not participate in the Company's Employee Stock Option Plan in their capacity as directors.
-Options previously held by Mr. Geoffrey Martin were received by him only in his capacity as a corporate officer and employee, and not in his capacity as a director. - (2) Included in the shareholdings shown in the table for each of Mr. Donald G. Lang and Mr. Stuart W. Lang are one half of the 11,209,400 Class A voting shares and 13,655,924 Class B non-voting shares of the Company over which 1281228 Ontario Inc., a private Ontario corporation, exercises control or direction.
-Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' on page 48 below.
-RSUs are 'restricted stock units' described under the heading 'Restricted Stock Unit Plan' on page 34 below.
-PSUs are 'performance stock units' described under the heading 'Performance Stock Unit Plan' on page 34 below. - (4) Included in the shareholdings shown in the table for each of Mr. D. Lang and Ms. E. Lang are 715,864 Class B nonvoting shares of the Company held by a foundation of which they are directors. - (5) Included in the shareholdings shown in the table for Mr. S. Lang, are 2,976,048 Class B non-voting shares of the Company held by two foundations of which he is a director. - (6) Ms. Alexander was appointed a director on February 1, 2023. - (7) Ms. Alexander was appointed a member of the Human Resources Committee and Nominating and Governance Committee as of February 1, 2023. - (8) Mr. Tessier was appointed a director on December 1, 2023 - (9) Mr. Tessier was appointed a member of the Audit Committee and Nominating and Governance Committee as of December 1, 2023.
+- Included in the shareholdings shown in the table for Mr. Donald G. Lang is one half of the 11,209,400 Class A voting (1) shares and 13,655,924 Class B non-voting shares of the Company over which 1281228 Ontario Inc., a private Ontario corporation, exercises control or direction.
+Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc. - (2) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' on page 46 below.
+RSUs are 'restricted stock units' described under the heading 'Restricted Stock Unit Plan' on page 33 below.
+PSUs are 'performance stock units' described under the heading 'Performance Stock Unit Plan' on page 33 below. - Included in the shareholdings shown in the table for each of Mr. Donald G. Lang and Ms. Erin M. Lang are 675,964 (3) Class B non-voting shares of the Company held by a foundation of which they are directors. - Ms. Alexander was appointed a member of the Corporate Social Responsibility Committee on May 9, 2024. - (5) Ms. Cash was appointed a member of the Human Resources Committee on May 9, 2024.